13 Signs Of Panic Attacks In Children & Ways To Deal With it

 • Sufficient sleep: Good deep sleep is important for physical and mental well being.

+You might also find it helpful to create a calm home environment, use positive reinforcement, and encourage open conversations about feelings.
 You may also join some parental guidance and support groups created by parents dealing with panic attacks in children.
 This may help you manage stress and other difficulties caused by your child’s condition.
+However, if the child needs more help changing their lifestyle, consider approaching a mental health professional for further assistance.

 Herbal supplements and dietary supplements for the treatment of panic disorders are not monitored by the US Food and Drug Administration (FDA).
 If you want to use such products, then consult a pediatrician for advice on their safety and efficacy.